 Erianthus giganteus (Walter) Palisot de Beauvois.
 Common name: Sugarcane Plume Grass, Giant Plume Grass.
 Phenology: Sep-Dec.
-Habitat: Marshes, roadbanks, lake and pond margins, cypress ponds, wet pine flatwoods, ditches.
+Habitat: Marsh, roadbanks, lake and pond margin, cypress ponds, wet pine flatwoods, ditches.
 Distribution: NY south to FL, west to se.
 TX and AR, mainly Coastal Plain, but with an extensive distribution inland as well.

 Origin/Endemic status: Native